xaya/xaya_tutorials/xaya-cli.md

 # Getting Started with xaya-cli

-The xaya-cli program is a command line interface for interacting with the XAYA daemon and XAYA wallets.
+The XAYA Command Line Interface (xaya-cli) program is a command line interface for interacting with the XAYA daemon and XAYA wallets.
 Much of what can be done in xaya-cli can also be done in the XAYA QT wallet's console.
 However, there are advantages to using xaya-cli instead of the QT console.
 As such, much of the XAYA documentation uses xaya-cli.

 The following is to help you get up to speed on how to use xaya-cli.
 If you are already comfortable with CLIs, then you can simply run it with the `-?` and `help` parameters to get the information you need and skip this tutorial.